vacp2p/rfc/content/docs/rfcs/55/README.md

   }
 }

+// SocialLinks represents social link assosiated with given chat identity (personal/community) message SocialLink {
+  // Type of the social link
+  string text = 1;
+  // URL of the social link
+  string url = 2;
+}
-// ChatIdentity represents identity of an organization/chat message ChatIdentity {
+// ChatIdentity represents identity of a community/chat message ChatIdentity {
   // Lamport timestamp of the message uint64 clock = 1;